kiprotect/hyper/docs/README.md

-# EPS Documentation
+# Hyper Documentation

-This repository builds the EPS documentation website.
+This repository builds the Hyper documentation website.

 ## Setting up the environment